-The general perception is that the email open rate is the number of people who open your emails.
+The general perception is that the email open rates is the number of people who open your emails.
 Unfortunately, this is not the case.
 An email open rate is defined as the ratio of the total number of unique people who opened the email and the total number of delivered emails.

 Suppose a total of 100 emails were sent.
 Out of those, 20 emails bounced, which means a total of 80 emails were delivered.
 Out of the 80 delivered emails, 20 emails were opened.
-That means the email open rate will be 25%.
+That means the email open rates will be 25%.

 The calculation goes like this –